-From 7:15 to 7:30 am, students may either eat breakfast in the cafeteria or wait in the gym with other students.
-After 7:30 am, students can walk to class.
+From 7:20 to 7:35 am, students may either eat breakfast in the cafeteria or wait in the gym with other students.
+After 7:35 am, students can walk to class.
 Parents are welcome to walk their children to class.
-Please keep in mind that our teachers have been instructed to focus on greeting students as they enter the classroom and preparing for instruction, so they will not be available for conferences before school.
+Please keep in mind that our teachers are focused on greeting students as they enter the classroom and preparing for instruction, so they will not be available for conferences before school.
 If you wish to schedule a phone or in-person conference with your child's teacher, please contact them in advance to schedule one.
 They will be happy to arrange one during their planning period or after school.